Digital Photography Tips, Tutorials and Resources

 Step 2: Setting Up Your Luminar Workspace

 The lack of editing options to choose from when you first open Luminar may seem concerning.
-But the tools are there, and available to use, you just need to set up your workspace first.
+But the tools are there and available to use, you just need to set up your workspace first.

 Luminar differs from other photo editing tools on the market, because instead of giving you a pre-set layout that you’re stuck with, the developers allow you to choose your own development window.
-This essentially means you can build your tool to suit your photography business.
+This essentially means you can build your tools to suit your photography business.

 To start setting up your workspace, hit the Add Filters button on the sidebar.
 You’ll need the RAW Develop filter to deal with things like exposure and contrast, and you’ll find this within the Essentials category.
 You can also use the search function to find your filters if you prefer.

 Step 3: Fixing Exposure Problems with RAW Develop

 Now that you’re ready to fix exposure problems with Luminar, you can start playing with the sliders on your screen.
 One thing to remember is that the Filters Amount slider works similar to an Opacity slider, which means it should always remain at 100% while you’re editing.

 The Adjust tab in RAW develop is where you’ll find your typical adjustment options like Exposure, Contrast and Highlights.

 The set-up will probably feel quite familiar if you’ve gotten used to editing photos in other tools like Lightroom before.